 Also, it will do wonders for your future career.

-Years later, when you are interviewing for your first real job, you can use your studying abroad experience and the accumulated cultural sensitively you have gained as a way to stand out from the other applicants.
-The world is becoming increasingly globalized and it’s critial to have citizens who are worldly and sensitive to intercultural relations no matter the profession.
+Years later, when you are interviewing for your first real job, you can use your studying abroad experience and the accumulated cultural sensitivity you have gained as a way to stand out from the other applicants.
+The world is becoming increasingly globalized and it’s critical to have citizens who are worldly and sensitive to intercultural relations no matter the profession.

 And your friends back at home…

 They will all be there still.
 I promise.
 Plus there is this app you might have heard of called Skype to keep in touch with everyone back at home.
 I’m a big fan.
 For all the college festivities you’ll miss, luckily they have some local version anywhere in the world you go.
 Have you ever been to a party with international students?
 Those are the best.
 (But don’t tell mom and dad I said that).

 Ways To Support Someone Studying Abroad